SamTheCoder777/E7-RTA-Helper/readme.md

 1. Download Godot version 4.2.2
 2. Fork the Project
 3. Clone and open the project on Godot
+4. Make changes
-4. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+5. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-5. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+6. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-6. Push to the Branch (`git push origin feature/AmazingFeature`)
+7. Push to the Branch (`git push origin feature/AmazingFeature`)
-7. Open a Pull Request
+8. Open a Pull Request

 <p align="right">(<a href="#readme-top">back to top</a>)</p>